Skip to main content

 5.2.3 We will let you know what we find from our investigations via your preferred method of communication.
 If you would like a summary of our investigation and resolution actions in writing, we will provide this on request within 10 working days of the resolution actions being agreed.

-5.2.4 If we can’t resolve your complaint at Stage 1, we will explain why.
+5.2.6 If you are not happy with the response provided at this stage, you can ask for a formal review at stage 2.
+If we can’t resolve your complaint at Stage 1, we will explain why.
 You then have the right to ask for a formal investigation at Stage 2.

 5.3 Stage 2 – Formal Complaints